- Print

 Click Import and Replace object to replace the object from the default Lasernet 10 configuration with the objects from the Lasernet 9 configuration.
 Select Do this for any remaining conflicts to apply the same choice to the remaining conflicts.

-Make additional changes to the Lasernet 10 Prod configuration if any changes are needed when testing the Lasernet 10 test configuration.
+Make additional changes to the Lasernet 10 Prod configuration as needed when testing the Lasernet 10 Test configuration.

 Upgrade Licenses to Lasernet 10

-Therefore, contact the licensing team at license.lasernet@formpipe.com to deactivate the customer’s Lasernet 9 licence and provide a new Lasernet 10 license.
+Therefore, contact Lasernet Support to deactivate the customer’s Lasernet 9 licence and provide a new Lasernet 10 license.

 Open the Lasernet Developer License Manager 10.